Lily Murphy: Loan spells

-On 9 March 2023, Murphy made her debut for National League Division One North side Stockport County.
-On 3 April, she scored her second goal in her third appearance for the club against Middlesbrough, prior to moving to National League North side AFC Fylde ahead of the 2023–24 season.
+On 9 March 2023, Murphy made her debut for Stockport County.
+She scored two goals in her first three appearances for the team, before moving to National League North side AFC Fylde ahead of the 2023–24 season.

-In January 2024, she moved to National League North side Stoke City, on dual registration for the remainder of the 2023–24 season.
+In January 2024, she moved to Stoke City (on dual registration with Manchester City) for the remainder of the 2023–24 season.